ayfatoye/eni-korede/README.md

 # eni-korede

-Custom website for our sister's wedding, equipped with rsvp functionality.
+Custom website for our sister's wedding, equipped with rsvp functionality :)

 # React + TypeScript + Vite